Mathématique: Chapter 1

 “Your astrological sign?”

-He stood again, fighting the way his vision dimmed around its edges.
-He wondered how long he’d been lying on that floor.
-Too long.
-He got himself a glass of water and drank the entire thing.
-He refilled the glass and sat on the floor of his kitchen, sipping it and trying not to throw up.
-It occurred to him that he might be dangerously dehydrated.
-He didn’t seem to have the ability to stand for very long.
-He tried to determine when he’d last had water.
+He got himself a glass of water and drank it down.
+He refilled the glass and sat on the floor of his kitchen, sipping it.
+He didn’t seem t’be able to stand for very long?
+He tried to recall when he’d last had water.

 He had no idea.

-It was too fucking hot.
+It was too fuckin' hot.

-He finished the rest of his water and did not feel better.
-He stood up and opened the refrigerator.
-He shut it again immediately.
-That had certainly been overly optimistic on his part.
-He refilled his glass, opened one of his cupboards, and dumped about ten grams worth of sugar into the water before sitting down again.
-As solutions went, it was sub par.
+He refilled his glass of water, opened one of his cupboards, and dumped about ten grams worth of sugar into the water before sitting down again.

-When it was cooler outside, when the rotation of the Earth had turned him away from the sun, he would get out of here and find some food.
+When it was cooler outside, when the rotation of the Earth had turned him away from the sun, he’d get out of here and find some food.
 Until then, he’d sit in his kitchen and drink sugar water.
 In a little while, when his breathing had normalized and he wasn’t thinking of unpacked boxes, he’d search out his thermostat in a calm, rational, and systematic manner.

-He shut his eyes, and he drank his revolting water.
-Maybe he should just eat the sugar?
+He shut his eyes and drank his revolting water.

-He tried to breathe steadily and not think of people or things or music but he was terrible at sustaining mental emptiness because it only revealed the abyss-like nature of his own anxiety.
+He tried to breathe steadily and not think of people or things or music but he was terrible at sustaining mental emptiness because it revealed the abyss-like nature of his own anxiety.

 Du gleichst dem Geist den du begreifst.

-Tomorrow.
-Tomorrow, he would work on the cryptography problem.
 Today, he would try not to cry about set theory or anthropomorphize graphical systems used to represent data.

 There was a one hundred percent chance it was Jackson.